joelyy-mcintyreks/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This includes understanding the benefits and limitations of different programming paradigms, such as object-oriented, functional, and procedural programming.

 To stay ahead of the curve, regularly read industry blogs, follow developers on social media, attend conferences, workshops, or online courses.
 By constantly learning, you' ll be better equipped to solve complex problems, work collaboratively with others, adapt to changing requirements,and contribute to the success of your team or organization.
 Remember, the key to success in programming is not just knowing the language or tool, but understanding how it fits into the bigger picture and how to use it effectively.

+# 2023-12-09
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling your code to identify bottlenecks.